 Road signs and fast travel

 You can travel between parts of the game world mentioned above by opening the main map and selecting the territory to which you want to go.
 After you reach selected region, you don't have to journey through it on your foot.
 There is a quick travel mechanism available in Witcher 3.
 It's available at any moment of the game - Geralt can travel only between signposts marked with green icons on the map.

 Signposts AREN'T visible on the map since the very beginning of the game.
 Despite few exceptions, you will have to find them on your own.
-Of course, you can help yourself with our "walkthrough and atlas" guide.
+Of course, you can help yourself with the maps in our world atlas.
 If you prefer to find them on your own, then look mostly at crossroads and in all villages, cities and unique locations visible on the map.
 Most of them have their own signpost.